 However, the time crunch does mean the company has to prepare to be a public company much quicker, despite needing to complete all the same filing requirements as a traditional IPO.
 This includes financial reporting, SEC oversight, tax preparation, technology upgrades, cybersecurity measures, and more.

-Though not every SPAC plans on being a strategic partner to the company it takes public, the strategic SPAC is becoming a more typical pitch for the hotter tech companies that are looking to go public fast.
+Though not every SPAC plans on being a strategic partner to the company it takes public, the strategic SPAC has become a typical pitch for some of the tech companies that are looking to go public fast.

 Strategic SPACs use sponsor experience and knowledge as a selling point for potential companies.
 For example, an electric vehicle company may find a SPAC offering more appealing if the sponsor comprises a team of EV investors or operators, especially if the sponsor plans to take a board seat and work with the company’s management team on post-IPO strategy.